Buddhism in Mongolia: Northern Yuan dynasty and cultural renaissance (16th century) – third introduction

 The Mongols returned to shamanic traditions after the collapse of the Yuan dynasty in 1368.

 Hutuhtai Secen Hongtaiji of Ordos and his two brothers invaded Tibet in 1566.
 He sent an ultimatum to some of the ruling clergy of Tibet demanding their submission.
 The Tibetan supreme monks decided to surrender and Hutuhtai Secen Hongtaiji returned to Ordos with three high ranking monks.
 Tumen Jasaghtu Khan invited a monk of the Kagyu school in 1576.

 In 1578 Altan Khan, a Mongol military leader with ambitions to unite the Mongols and to emulate the career of Genghis Khan, invited the 3rd Dalai Lama, the head of the rising Gelug lineage to a summit.
 They formed an alliance that gave Altan Khan legitimacy and religious sanction for his imperial pretensions and that provided the Buddhist school with protection and patronage.
 Altan Khan recognized Sonam Gyatso lama as a reincarnation of Phagpa lama, gave the Tibetan leader the title of Dalai Lama ("Ocean Lama"), which his successors still hold.
 Sonam Gyatso, in turn, recognized Altan as a reincarnation of Kublai Khan.
 Thus, Altan added legitimacy to the title "khan" that he had assumed, while Sonam Gyatso received support for the supremacy he sought over the Tibetan sangha.
 Since this meeting, the heads of the Gelugpa school became known as Dalai Lamas.
 Altan Khan also bestowed the title Ochirdara (Очирдар, from Sanskr.
 Vajradhara) to Sonam Gyatso.

 Altan Khan died soon after, but in the next century the Gelug spread throughout Mongolia, aided in part by the efforts of contending Mongol aristocrats to win religious sanction and mass support for their ultimately unsuccessful efforts to unite all Mongols in a single state.
 Viharas (Mongolian datsan) were built across Mongolia, often sited at the juncture of trade and migration routes or at summer pastures where large numbers of herders would congregate for shamanistic rituals and sacrifices.
 Buddhist monks carried out a protracted struggle with the indigenous shamans and succeeded, to some extent, in taking over their functions and fees as healers and diviners, and in pushing the shamans to the fringes of Mongolian culture and religion.

-Church and state supported each other, and the doctrine of reincarnation made it possible for the reincarnations of living Buddhas to be discovered conveniently in the families of Mongolian nobility until this practice was outlawed by the Qianlong Emperor of the Qing dynasty.
+Church and state supported each other.
+Reincarnations of living Buddhas were often discovered in the families of Mongolian nobility until this practice was outlawed by the Qianlong Emperor of the Qing dynasty.